 You’ll have room to breathe.

 The Oxford County Community Health Centre (OCCHC) is located in the city of Woodstock in heart of Oxford County.

-This area of is known for its wide-open spaces, streams, lakes, hiking and bicycle trails and friendly people who operate family farms, run small businesses and work in a variety of industries.
+Oxford County is known for its wide-open spaces, streams, lakes, hiking and bicycle trails and friendly people who operate family farms, run small businesses and work in a variety of industries.

-It is easy to get to – just minutes from highways 401 and 403, which conveniently links to London, Kitchener-Waterloo, Toronto and Niagara Falls, Oxford County has a network of social service agencies and community hospitals in Woodstock, Tillsonburg and Ingersoll.
+It is easy to get to – just minutes from highways 401 and 403, which conveniently link to London, Kitchener-Waterloo, Toronto and Niagara Falls, Oxford County has a network of social service agencies and community hospitals in Woodstock, Tillsonburg and Ingersoll.

 Our Interdisciplinary Team

 You will have time and support to take care of the whole person.